nvoliver/TensorRT/samples/opensource/sampleMobileNetINT8API/README.md

 	files are not provided.
 Defaults to data/samples/int8_api/ or data/int8_api/.
 	--useDLACore=N. Specify a DLA engine for layers that support DLA.
 Value can range from 0 to n-1, where n is the number of DLA engines on the platform.
 	--topBottomK=K. Specify how many Top-K results shall be output.
-If --verbose is set, both the Top-K and the Bottom-K predictions will be printed with their output activation values.
-Defaults to 5.
+Both the Top-K and the Bottom-K predictions will be printed with their output activation values.
+Defaults to 5 (for Top-5 and Bottom-5 results).
 	--fp32.
 Run inference at FP32 precision on GPU.
 Cannot be combined with --useDLACore=N (N>=0).
 	Defaults to running inference at INT8 precision (--fp32 not set).
 	--safeGpuInt8.
 Run inference in safe mode on GPU at INT8.
 Cannot be combined with --useDLACore=N (N>=0) and/or --fp32.
 Defaults to running inference in unsafe mode (--safeGpuInt8 not set).
 	--verbose.
 Outputs per tensor dynamic range and layer precision info for the network.
 ```